 Located at the west of Eastern Anatolia Region, Tunceli has a long-rooted history.
-The first settlers of the city were a Turkish community that migrated from Central Asia.
-Later, the Hittites, Hurris, Babylonians, and Assyrians took over and dominated the area in sequence.
-In Turkey, it was established under the name of Tunceli in 1946.
+The first settlers of the Turkish migrants from Central Asia, settled in the city.
+During its history, the Hittites, Hurris, Babylonians, and Assyrians took over and dominated the area in sequence.
+In Turkey, it was established as a province under the name of Tunceli in 1946.

 Tunceli is located within Fırat Basin and looks like it is surrounded by natural borders.
 The Eastern Toros Mountains cover almost every part of the city.
 There are quite few lowlands in Tunceli.
 The province also offers mountainous areas and plateaus.
 The climate shows hot characteristics during summer and gets very cold during winter.

 The, main mountains of the city are Munzur Mountain, Eastern Toros Mountains, and Akbaba Hill.
 Rivers of Tunceli are Karasu, Murat, Pülümür Stream, Tahar Stream, and Munzur Stream.
 There are not any natural lakes in this city.
 Keban Dam Lake is an artificial lake with a large water surface.
 The province is rich in mountainous areas and wild animal hunting is quite prevalent, where partridge and wild goats are hunted the most.
 Munzur Stream is one of the most beautiful places in the city where trout of all types are found.
 This fish is peculiar to this area and marked as a rare type.

 Rugs woven by skillful local women are one of the souvenirs which can be bought from Tunceli.
 In this city, rugs are called “cicim” and bags are called “heybe“.